‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 Under the bipartisan agreement providing for the trial’s format, the schedule is more condensed than last year’s proceedings, when Trump was acquitted by the Senate after being impeached for a complicated attempt to pressure Ukraine to try to damage Biden.

-The agreement this time allowed both the managers and Trump’s defense team to make opening arguments beginning Wednesday and wrapping up no later than Saturday — two fewer days than in the first trial.
+The agreement this time allowed both the managers and Trump’s defense team to make opening arguments beginning Wednesday and wrapping up no later than Saturday — two fewer days than the first trial.
 Senators will then be able to submit written questions for four hours, a process that lasted two days in the first trial.
 Only then will the Senate debate whether to call witnesses.

 The question of whether the managers will seek testimony may remain unresolved until the last moment.
 Eisen noted that in the first Trump trial, the possibility of calling one witness — former Trump national security adviser John Bolton — remained alive until the final hours of the trial as Eisen negotiated with Bolton’s lawyer, Charles J. Cooper.